evanalyticsalex/Healthcare_Reporting_Infrastructure_V1/README.md

 ### **Resilience Built-In**
 - Retries, failure alerts (Slack/email), task-level logging
-- Optional: Integrate **Great Expectations** for advanced data validation
+- Optional: Integrate **Great Expectations** for advanced data validation (example of Expectations: "This column should always have a positive number."
+"Dates must be within the last 30 days."
+"95% of values should match a known pattern.")

 ### **Secure Secrets Management**
 - Use Airflow Variables or HashiCorp Vault